It can be difficult to launch a new career, but using your digital brand to do so makes the process easier.

-Unfortunately, you can also fall flat if you try to use your strong digital brand to launch a career that isn’t suitable for your skill set.
+Unfortunately, you can also fall flat if you try to use your strong digital brand to launch a new career that isn’t suitable for your skill set.

 For example, take a look at Kim Kardashian’s attempt to leverage her popularity and digital branding efforts to break into the music business.